KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 This version was created to meet my requirements:
 1. The model must support gguf (gguf models run faster than transformer models).
 2. The model must support the Qwen3-VL, Qwen3.5 multimodal model.
 3. After running, the node must be completely cleared from memory, leaving no garbage behind.
 This is important.
 Next come very resource-intensive processes that require ALL the memory.
 (Yes, the model will have to be reloaded every time, but this is better than storing the model as dead weight while heavier tasks suffer from lack of memory and run slower).
-The latest update now includes a mode where the model is not unloaded from VRAM.
+> 💡 **Tip:** The latest update added a new `keep_vram` mode, which allows you to keep the model from being unloaded from memory.
 4. No auto-loaded models stored in some unknown location.
 You can use any models you already have (from LM Studio etc).
 Just simply specify their path on the disk.
 For me, this is the most comfortable method.
 5. The node needs to run fast. ~10 seconds is acceptable for me.
 So, for now, only the gguf model can provide this.